retro16/acsi2stm/doc/gemdrive.md

 The GemDrive driver will boot before the ICD PRO driver.
 GemDrive will use L: and above as drive letters.

+### Mixing GemDrive and theP PP driver

+To mix GemDrive with the PP driver, proceed like this:

+* Make sure ACSI2STM is configured to start at ACSI id 0.
+* Insert the card with the PP driver in the first slot.
+* Insert any other SD card in the extra slots.

+The GemDrive driver will load after the PP driver.
+GemDrive will use L: and above as drive letters.

 ### Mixing GemDrive and other ACSI drivers

 A few considerations should be made when mixing both kinds of drives: